Anti-Social Behaviour (ASB)

 We encourage residents to be tolerant and respect different lifestyles.

-The following are examples of what we do not consider to be ASB:
+The following are examples of what we don't consider to be ASB:

 - Actions which amount to no more than residents going about their normal everyday activities.
 Eg. Children playing, mowing a lawn, cooking smells, vacuum cleaning, use of a washing machine, walking across a wooden floor whilst wearing shoes.